Docs MCP server

 Requirements

-- Biel.ai account with documentation indexed (create account)
+- A Biel.ai account with documentation indexed.

-- Project slug from your Biel.ai dashboard
+- Your project slug from the Biel.ai dashboard.

-- API key (optional) — only for private projects on Business/Enterprise plans
+- API key (optional) — only for private projects on Business/Enterprise plans.

 Setup

-One-click configuration:
+One-click configuration

 - Go to your Biel.ai Widget.

-- Click on the Connect button.
+- Click the Connect button.

 - Choose your preferred option: